stencila/cli/README.md

 npm install stencila-sibyl
 ```

+The Sibyl Node.js server requires `node` v7.6.0 or higher.

 Alternatively, if you only want to use the Bash [script](https://raw.githubusercontent.com/stencila/sibyl/master/sibyl.sh), download it to somewhere on your `$PATH` and make it executable e.g. on Linux:

 ```sh